 Those of the summer brood adults are richer in colour and have the peppering much reduced.

-As with the Large Whites and Small Whites, males have a single spot on the upperwing while females have two.
+As with the Large Whites, Small Whites and Southern Small Whites, males have a single spot on the upperwing while females have two.